kwdunaway/WGBS_Tools/README.md

    ```
    pytest tests
    ```
-1. Instructions for how to use the commands are below as well as accessible by typing:
+1. Instructions for how to use the commands are in this manual as well as accessible by typing:

    ```
    wgbs_tools --help